Cuba: Constitution of 1940

 Batista adhered to the 1940 constitution's strictures preventing his re-election.
 Ramon Grau San Martin was the winner of the next election, in 1944.
-Grau further corroded the base of the already teetering legitimacy of the Cuban political system, in particular by undermining the deeply flawed, though not entirely ineffectual, Congress and Supreme Court.
+Grau further corroded the base of the already teetering legitimacy of the Cuban political system, particularly by undermining the deeply flawed—though not entirely ineffectual—Congress and Supreme Court.
 Carlos Prío Socarrás, a protégé of Grau, became president in 1948.
 The two terms of the Auténtico Party brought an influx of investment, which fueled an economic boom, raised living standards for all segments of society, and created a middle class in most urban areas.

-Coup d'état of 1952
+Batista regime

-After finishing his term in 1944 Batista lived in Florida, returning to Cuba to run for president in 1952.
-Facing certain electoral defeat, he led a military coup that preempted the election.
-Back in power, and receiving financial, military, and logistical support from the United States government, Batista suspended the 1940 Constitution and revoked most political liberties, including the right to strike.
+After finishing his term in 1944, Batista lived in Florida, returning to Cuba to run for president in 1952.
+Facing inevitable electoral defeat, he led a military coup that preempted the election.
+Back in power, and receiving financial, military, and logistical support from the United States government, Batista suspended the 1940 constitution and revoked most political liberties, including the right to strike.
 He then aligned with the wealthiest landowners who owned the largest sugar plantations, and presided over a stagnating economy that widened the gap between rich and poor Cubans.
 Batista outlawed the Cuban Communist Party in 1952.
 After the coup, Cuba had Latin America's highest per capita consumption rates of meat, vegetables, cereals, automobiles, telephones and radios, though about one-third of the population was considered poor and enjoyed relatively little of this consumption.
 However, in his "History Will Absolve Me" speech, Fidel Castro mentioned that national issues relating to land, industrialization, housing, unemployment, education, and health were contemporary problems.

-In 1958, Cuba was a well-advanced country in comparison to other Latin American regions.
-Cuba was also affected by perhaps the largest labor union privileges in Latin America, including bans on dismissals and mechanization.
+In 1958, Cuba was a well-advanced country compared to other Latin American regions.
+Cuba was also affected by perhaps Latin America's largest labor union privileges, including bans on dismissals and mechanization.
 They were obtained in large measure "at the cost of the unemployed and the peasants", leading to disparities.
 Between 1933 and 1958, Cuba extended economic regulations enormously, causing economic problems.
 Unemployment became a problem as graduates entering the workforce could not find jobs.
 The middle class, which was comparable to that of the United States, became increasingly dissatisfied with unemployment and political persecution.
 The labor unions, manipulated by the previous government since 1948 through union "yellowness", supported Batista until the very end.
-Batista stayed in power until he resigned in December 1958 under the pressure of the US Embassy and as the revolutionary forces headed by Fidel Castro were winning militarily (Santa Clara city, a strategic point in the middle of the country, fell into the rebels hands on December 31, in a conflict known as the Battle of Santa Clara).
+Batista stayed in power until he resigned in December 1958 under the pressure of the US Embassy and as the revolutionary forces headed by Fidel Castro were winning militarily (Santa Clara city, a strategic point in the middle of the country, fell into the rebels hands on 31 December, in a conflict known as the Battle of Santa Clara).